n5q/PCBuilder/README.md

 * Option to choose from Intel or AMD processors
 * Ratio of budget allocated to each part chnages to best suit the chosen usage
 * Displays induvidual prices for each part
-* Option to add custom parts with prices (Buggy)
+* TKinter GUI interface
-* Option to input a custom ratio for each part from the budget
+* Exports completed build to a .txt file for future refrence